Failure modes, effects, and diagnostic analysis: Mechanical FMEDA Techniques

 It became clear in the early 2000s that many products being used in safety critical applications had mechanical components.
 An FMEDA done without considering these mechanical components was incomplete, misleading, and potentially dangerous.
 The fundamental problem in using the FMEDA technique was the lack of a mechanical component database that included part failure rates and failure mode distributions.

 Using a number of published reference sources, exida began development of a mechanical component database in 2003.
 After a few years of research and refinement, the database has been published.
 This has allowed the FMEDA to be used on combination electrical / mechanical components and purely mechanical components.

-Manual Proof Test Effectiveness
+Latent Fault Test Effectiveness

-The FMEDA can predict the effectiveness of any defined manual proof test in the same way it can predict automatic diagnostic coverage.
-An additional column is added to the FMEDA and probability of detection for each component failure mode is estimated.
+The FMEDA can predict the effectiveness of any defined latent fault test in the same way it can predict automatic diagnostic coverage.
+An additional column may be added to an FMEDA spreadsheet and probability of detection for each component failure mode is estimated.
 The cumulative effectiveness of the proof test is calculated in the same way as automatic diagnostic coverage.
+FMEDA tools can also calculate latent fault effectiveness.

-Product Useful Life
+Device Useful Life

 As each component within a product is reviewed, those with a relatively short useful life span are identified.
 One example of this is an electrolytic capacitor.
 Many designs have a useful life limitation of 10 years.
 Since constant failure rates are only valid during the useful life period, this metric is valuable for interpreting FMEDA result limitations.